University of Minnesota School of Public Health: History

-In 1874, University of Minnesota (UMN) president William Watts Folwell named Dr. Charles N. Hewitt, a Civil War surgeon and secretary of the Minnesota State Board of Health, as the Non-Resident Professor of Public Health, likely the first U.S. academic appointment in the field.
+In 1874, University of Minnesota (UMN) president William Watts Folwell named Charles N. Hewitt, a Civil War surgeon and secretary of the Minnesota State Board of Health, as the Non-Resident Professor of Public Health, likely the first U.S. academic appointment in the field.
 The UMN Board of Regents established the Department of Preventive Medicine and Public Health in 1922 as part of the Medical School.
 In 1931, it began offering public health correspondence courses free of charge to all Minnesotans.
 The department added biostatistics to its disciplines in 1936 and in 1940, it began offering an MPH degree.

 In 1937, noted physiologist Ancel Keys founded the Laboratory of Physiological Hygiene in the Department of Preventive Medicine and Public Health.
 The lab became an internationally recognized research center for human physiology and nutrition.
-It was notable for developing K-Rations (“K” because it was phonetically distinct from other rations with letter names) for the military.
-During World War II, it conducted the Minnesota Starvation Experiment in 1944-45 to shed light on the psychological and physical effects of starvation and best practices for rehabilitation.
+It was notable for developing K-Rations ("K" because it was phonetically distinct from other rations with letter names) for the military.
+During World War II, it conducted the Minnesota Starvation Experiment in 1944–45 to shed light on the psychological and physical effects of starvation and best practices for rehabilitation.

 In 1944, the University of Minnesota transformed the Department of Preventive Medicine and Public Health into the School of Public Health.
-Endowments from Drs.
-William and Charles Mayo in 1939 helped build the Mayo Memorial Building where the school is headquartered.
+Endowments from William and Charles Mayo in 1939 helped build the Mayo Memorial Building where the school is headquartered.
 Their endowments also funded the Mayo Professorship in Public Health in 1946, the first fully endowed professorship at the University of Minnesota.

 Also in 1946, SPH became one of the first nine schools of public health to be accredited by the American Public Health Association.
-In that same year, the school became the first in the country to grant a master’s degree in hospital administration. it was later expanded as a master’s degree in healthcare administration (MHA), ranked as one of the best in the country.
+In that same year, the school became the first in the country to grant a master's degree in hospital administration.
+It was later expanded as a master's degree in healthcare administration (MHA), ranked as one of the best in the country.
 In 1948, the school established the Mayo Chair in Public Health with funds from the Mayo Foundation.